Hawaiʻi’s 100% clean energy future

 The Keʻāmuku Solar + Storage project is a proposed 86 MWac solar photo-voltaic array and 344 MWh Battery Energy Storage System (BESS) that will be developed and operated by AES Hawai‘i.

-The project will be located on land owned by AES Hawai‘i adjacent to Waikoloa Road and Māmalahoa Highway on Hawai‘i Island.
-The project study area is comprised of approximately 1090 acres.
-Once constructed, the preliminary project area is expected to be up to 525 acres.
+The Project will be located on land owned by AES Hawai‘i adjacent to Waikoloa Road and Māmalahoa Highway on Hawai‘i Island.

-• Specifications: 86 MWac solar photo-voltaic array and 344 MWh containerized lithium-ion Battery Energy Storage System (BESS).
+• Specifications: 86 MWac solar photovoltaic array plus 344 MWh containerized lithium-ion Battery Energy Storage System (BESS).

-• Power Purchase Agreement: The project will deliver power at a low, fixed cost to all of Hawai‘i Island under a 25-year Power Purchase Agreement with Hawaiian Electric Company.
+• Power Purchase Agreement: The project will deliver power to serve Hawaiʻi Island residents under a 25-year Power Purchase Agreement with Hawaiian Electric at a low, fixed cost over that time span.

 • Decommissioning: AES Hawaiʻi will restore the land to its existing condition (or comparable) at the end of the project’s life.